QuizCure

 Explanation:

-Here lambda expression lambda x: (x%2 != 0) executed at runtime and return results with odd numbers.
+Here lambda expression lambda x: (x%2 != 0) executed at runtime and returns results with odd numbers.
 Lambda is used here with an inbuilt function filter to select only odd numbers from the given list.

 Lambda construct can have multiple input arguments with one expression.